aveds/DH150-2020S/assignment01/README.md

 ![lib homepage](./lib-screenshot.png)

 #### Initial Evaluation:
-The site for the Dolley Madison Library is branched off the website for the local Fairfax County government (fairfaxcounty.gov).
+The site for the Dolley Madison Library is simply a page extension of the website for the local Fairfax County government (fairfaxcounty.gov).
+And so, I will do the heuristic evaluation for the entire library department extension of the fairfaxcounty.gov website.
+The Fairfax County Library website seems to be quite organized, relaying useful information without too much congested text.
+There seem to be many ways the user can interact with the site, so the evaluation will largely entail assessing the usability and functionality of these features.

 ### Heuristic Evaluation: